- 1.2.1. Calculate the slope of a linear function and interpret its meaning.

 for In Example 1.15, we use this quadratic function to predict the amount of revenue the company receives depending on the price the company charges per item.
 Note that we cannot conclude definitively the actual number of units sold for values of for which no data are collected.
 However, given the other data values and the graph shown, it seems reasonable that the number of units sold (in thousands) if the price charged is dollars may be close to the values predicted by the linear function

 A company is interested in predicting the amount of revenue it will receive depending on the price it charges for a particular item.
-Using the data from Table 1.6, the company arrives at the following quadratic function to model revenue as a function of price per item
+Using the data from Table 1.6, the company arrives at the following quadratic function to model revenue (in thousands of dollars) as a function of price per item

 - Predict the revenue if the company sells the item at a price of and